Richard M. Smith, Jr.

 Richard Smith is a former United States Marine who joined the San Antonio Police Department in September of 1989.
 He has been assigned to the Patrol Division, Training Academy, and the Tactical Response Unit, and the Special Operations Unit, where he was assigned as a full time Hostage Negotiator and as the San Antonio Police Department Tactical Medic Program’s Coordinator.
 Richard has participated in hundreds of critical incidents, and has been the Primary Negotiator in many of those incidents.

-As Vice President of Con10gency, Katherine is responsible for planning, development, and implementation of the company’s strategic direction in close concert with Con10gency President, Rick Smith.
-Katherine also works closely with the Con10gency sales team to drive business development, growth, and improvement in accordance with overall corporate strategy while ensuring the organization achieves strategic goals at the optimum pace.
+As President of Con10gency, Katherine is responsible for planning, development, and implementation of the company’s strategic direction in close concert with Con10gency CEO, Richard M. Smith, Jr. Katherine also works closely with the Con10gency sales team to drive business development, growth, and improvement in accordance with overall corporate strategy while ensuring the organization achieves strategic goals at the optimum pace.

-Justin has been a Firefighter and Paramedic since 2009, at which time he joined the San Antonio Fire Department.
-He spent three years at one of the department’s dedicated ALS stations prior to moving into the EMS Division.
-Justin currently serves as a member of SAFD’s Medical Special Operations Unit, specializing in Tactical Medicine and working under an advanced scope of practice.
-He also serves as a Medical Training Officer and member of the Medical Strike Team, which is tasked with deploying to critical incidents around the region and across the state of Texas.
-Justin has also worked suburban and rural EMS with the City of Schertz EMS, as well as having experience with inter-facility and critical-care transports.
+Justin has been a Firefighter and Paramedic since 2009, at which time he joined the San Antonio Fire Department (SAFD).
+He spent three years at the department’s busiest dedicated ALS station prior to moving into the EMS Division.
+Justin served as a member of SAFD’s Medical Special Operations Unit, specializing in Tactical Medicine and working under an advanced scope of practice.
+He is a Rescue Task Force instructor for SAFD and was heavily involved in the development of SAFD’s MedCat program, a first of its kind program in the nation.
+He also served as a Medical Training Officer and member of the Medical Strike Team, tasked with deploying to critical incidents around the region and across the state of Texas.
+Justin has worked suburban and rural EMS with the City of Schertz EMS, as well as having experience with inter-facility and critical-care transports.
+Justin currently serves at the SAFD Training Academy as the Professional Development Lieutenant.

 Senior Consultant & NAEMT Coordinator